Swiatek breezes into second round at US Open

-US Open 2023: Iga Swiatek cruises into second round but Maria Sakkari out
+US Open 2023 results: Iga Swiatek cruises through but Maria Sakkari out

 Last updated on .From the section Tennis